 It was far from easy.
 Pumping was hard, finding time to pump was hard and retrieving a decent amount of milk was tricky on some days as well.
 I kept going, but I often felt like that machine dictated my life.
 I kept reminding myself that it wasn’t forever and it was enabling me to give my son the gift I’d wanted to.
 Milk.

 Arthur’s daddy had to pitch in too.
 Quite often he’d be feeding Arthur at 3am, whilst I was attached to the breast pump.
 In the day, play dates and family visits were arranged around pumping times and when I visited loved ones, I’d often escape to the spare room to express.

-When Arthur got to six months, we started to wean him and at this stage I decided to pack the pump away.
+When Arthur got to six months, we started to wean him and at this stage I decided to pack the double electric pump away.
 It was a decision that I virtually made overnight.
-But I felt that the pump had served its purpose and I was ready to leave it behind.
+I felt that the pump had served its purpose and I was ready to leave it behind.
 I had a frozen stash of milk though, so Arthur got one breast-milk feed daily, between the ages of six and nine months.

 Being able to feed Arthur my breast milk, despite not being able to breastfeed in the traditional sense, made me feel empowered and I’ll forever be grateful for the support that the midwives at my local hospital and the volunteers at Breastfeeding Together gave me.
 I was sent a certificate to congratulate me on giving my baby breast milk for six weeks.
 I remember that felt like such an achievement at the time and I still have it, tucked away in Arthur’s keepsake box.